getdish/dish/docs/plan.md

 ---

+Eventually going broad

+So we'll be laser focused on dishes.
+But just a note on how we *could* expand.

+Steps:

+1. Build a great local-dish finding app in a limited market
+2. Make it work better around the world + better outside dishes (cuisine, etc)
+3. Local search/guides!
+But don't "genercize/featurize"

+I do think that we could fill another gap I see generally which is that no map app does a great job of being a "become an expert in this area" or "im travleing to an area and I want to really understand it" well at all.
+Exploration is really poor.

+As an example of a good way to expand without "genericizing" is say we're adding coffee shops:

+ Tap 🍽 icon at the top, change it to ☕️, and see all coffee shops.
+But, now the map can show differnt types of inline tags (open late, has chargers, comfy seating, good lighting).
+Same goes for the filters.
+Maybe pictures aren't so important *of the coffee* but really important *of the cafe*.
+Etc.

+I think this state of mind should lead us to a much better place than Google Maps or Yelp.

+In the very very long term, this nicely leads us to becoming the best local search / trip planning app essentially.
+You could just go to your trip location (Hawaii) and *browse* super easily.
+Then star stuff, maybe it goes into a bucket by that area, and have a little "auto trip planner".
+Boom, you have your vacation planned!
+It's a nice "vision" for the company.

+Thinking in that lens: Who knows, someday we could even have great info on history of the place, with fun historical maps, etc.

+---

 ## Lower level plan

-I had a longer piece here describing the thinking behind the thinking, but for the sake of simplicity here is the plan:
+So, in bullets:

 1. Make a great local food finding app
-   1. It fixes finding good Asian food w bad service
+   1. It fixes finding good Asian food
    2. It fixes not showing places w/good service but just "ok" food
+   3. It fixes finding hole in the walls / single dish places
-   3. It potentially lets you search across delivery services
+   4. It potentially lets you search across delivery services
-   4. It potentially lets you explore map nicely without needing to search
+   5. It potentially lets you explore map nicely without needing to search
-   2. We'll focus just finding "by dish" first, especially focusing by being great at often-missed cuisines (Asian)
+   6. We'll focus just finding "by dish" first, especially focusing by being great at often-missed cuisines (Asian)
-   3. How we'll narrow it further:
+   7. How we'll narrow it further:
      - Focus only on SF to start (can expand to other big cities after)
      - Built only an iPhone app (can expand to android after)
 2. For growth/marketing: